 Super Smash Bros. is one of the most popular games in the world.
-Every generation of console has had a Smash entry since the Nintendo 64 debuted the original series.
-What this means is that the Switch, which has had some phenomenal games already with Mario Odyssey and Breath of the Wild earning swaths of perfect scores, the eyes of the gaming world are currently on Nintendo.
-Bringing yet another smorgasbord of games to their console will tilt the tide of this upcoming fiscal year away from the big two home consoles and back into the hands of Mario’s creators.
+Every generation of Nintendo console has had a Smash entry since the Nintendo 64 debuted the original series.
+And the Switch has already had some phenomenal games already with Mario Odyssey and Breath of the Wild.
+Focusing on Smash is already on their agenda, but bringing yet another smorgasbord of games to their console will tilt the tide of this upcoming fiscal year away from the big two home consoles and back into the hands of Mario’s creators.

 4. Bethesda reveals a new IP other than Fallout or Elder Scrolls

 Everyone loves Skyrim.
-I myself have put more than nearly 1000 hours into the game over the last seven years.
-But, Todd Howard’s studio needs to talk about something other than these two games if they want to keep their mantle in the RPG genre.
-Cyberpunk 2077 is coming and so is Red Dead Redemption 2; Bethesda cannot afford another year without something to generate excitement.
+I have put more than nearly 1000 hours into the game over the last seven years.
+But Todd Howard’s studio needs to talk about something other than Fallout and Skyrim if they want to keep their mantle in the RPG genre; Cyberpunk 2077 is coming and so is Red Dead Redemption 2.
+Bethesda cannot afford another year without something to generate excitement.
 The fatigue of yet another Skyrim or even a Fallout remaster will be something great after this E3 if these events come to pass.

 5. EA’s Anthem will directly influence Bungie to change

 Destiny 2 is as close to dead as it ever has been.
-With most of its player base, myself included, bored and leaving the game, Bungie has been in repair mode ever since launch last year.
+With most of its player base bored and leaving the game, Bungie has been in repair mode ever since launch last year.
 Anthem will either kill Destiny or bring it back to prosperity as the two compete for genre rule.
-However, Borderlands 3 and The Division 2 are both rumored and confirmed respectively to be revealed this year, meaning even more competition will be on the horizon sooner rather than later.
+However, Borderlands 3 and The Division 2 are both rumored and confirmed to be revealed this year, meaning even more competition will be on the horizon sooner than later.